-In the beginning, it sweeps you off your feet, wraps you in its warm embrace, and weaves you in a cocoon that shields you from the rest of the world and keeps your heart on fire.
+Initially, it sweeps you off your feet, wraps you in its warm embrace, and weaves you into a cocoon that shields you from the rest of the world and keeps your heart on fire.

 It is both beautiful and cruel, luring us from the safety of our solitary life into a relationship where our soul is naked and exposed, open and vulnerable to the whim of our partner.

-No matter what the signpost says about the danger ahead, we ignore it and drive full speed into the unknown.
+No matter what the signpost says about the danger ahead, we ignore it and drive fully into the unknown.